For this guide, use the table of contents as a shortcut and the links to Wikipedia for more information.

 Today, coated in plaster, the guild house of the mason’s union dates from the 14th century.

 Rising out of the Rue de Rivoli is a medieval tower, a curious relic of a nearly forgotten church.
 The late gothic tower rises out of nothing and fills the space with a curiosity as to what the whole church might have once looked like.
 Very little evidence survives of the older church, which was the starting point for pilgrims on the Way of Saint James.
-From the tower, we can glean some similarities with the late gothic lowland churches and bell towers.
+We can glean some similarities from the tower with the late gothic lowland churches and bell towers.

 Hotel de Sens, 7 Rue des Nonnains d’Hyères